 Protect your wrists!
 You’ll need a lot of wrist support when you’re trying out new tricks and going downhills.
 Your hands will be on the wheels, so there’s not much to stop them from breaking in case they hit something hard like the ground.

 5. Skate Shoes

 Protect your feet!
 Skateboarding can be hard on the soles of your shoes and it’s easy to get blisters, or worse.
-Wear sturdy skate shoes that have a lot of support in them so you’ll avoid any injuries like this.
+Wear protective and sturdy skate shoes that have a lot of support in them so you’ll avoid any injuries like this.

 Riding a Skateboard